Omarov3000/ali/public/articles/lean_language_learning/text.md

 As users practice the main types of cards, they will hear the correct pronunciation each time.

-This set of cards allows to achieve elaborate encoding.
+This set of cards enables elaborate encoding.
 The richer the associations users have with a word, the better they will remember it.
-That is why each definition is accompanied by an image created from the example.
+Therefore, each definition is accompanied by an image based on it.

 The process for learning phrases is similar, except that only Fill and Grasp cards are used.